 - SFFD's ICS operates from the Fire Department Operations Center (FDOC) at the Fire Department Administrative headquarters located at 698 2nd Street.
-In a disaster situation, the department decentralizes operations and the nine Battalion areas report to their assigned two Division Chiefs.
+In a disaster situation, the department decentralizes operations and the ten (10) Battalion areas report to their assigned two Division Chiefs.
 The Division Chiefs report to the FDOC.
 The NERT teams become Task Forces of their assigned Battalion Station. - The NERT Staging Area Task Force Leader (TFL) initially reports in by communicating with the assigned Battalion via ham radio through the Auxiliary Communications Service (ACS) Net Control operator or via a runner.

-This chart shows how the NERT Staging Area Command Post connects to the SFFD Incident Command System and then develops its own command structure.
+The NERT Staging Area Command Post connects to the SFFD Incident Command System and develops its own command structure.